parallelinc/ahead/docs/scope.md

 - Linked receipt.
 - Linked invoice.
 - Linked transfer counterpart transaction.
-- Suggested chart of accounts entry.
+- Current categorization summary derived from immutable categorization history.
-- Final chart of accounts entry.
+- Current suggested chart of accounts summary derived from AI and rule suggestion history.
 - AI confidence.
 - Review status.
 - Reconciliation status.
 - Close period.
 - Raw provider payload.

+Bank transactions must not rely on mutable chart-of-account columns as the sole record of categorization.
+The authoritative categorization record must be an append-only assignment and suggestion history that can show every prior category, every proposed category, every accepted category, every override, every actor, every AI run, and every timestamp.

 The same real-world transaction may arrive through multiple sources, such as Stripe payout data and bank deposit data.
 The system must be able to link related records without duplicating income or fees.

-## Outlook Receipt and Invoice Ingestion
+## Email Receipt and Invoice Ingestion

-The application must connect to Outlook and scan for receipts, invoices, payment confirmations, and other accounting-relevant documents.
+The application must connect to email providers and scan for receipts, invoices, payment confirmations, and other accounting-relevant documents.
+Outlook should be the first email provider implemented, but the domain model and ingestion pipeline must also support Google/Gmail and future providers.

-Outlook ingestion must support:
+Email ingestion must support:

 - Team-scoped mailbox connections.
+- Provider-specific drivers, starting with Outlook and later Google/Gmail.
 - OAuth-based authorization.
 - Incremental sync using message IDs, delta tokens, timestamps, or equivalent provider cursors.
 - Email sender, recipients, subject, body, received timestamp, and attachment metadata.